D-Andreev/recommender-addon/README.md

 ## Usage

 ### TF-IDF
 The input of TF-IDF is a search query and a collection of documents.
-It finds how important a word is to a document in a collection or corpus.
+It finds how important a word is to a document in a collection.
 Then using cosine similarity we can get the most similar documents to the search query and make recommendations.
 ```js
 var recommender = require('recommender');